IHCaTHB-Starbound-Workshop/sbmod-rpgstart/README.md

 # sbmod-rpgstart
-for now find all pertinent data in the .metadata file
+for now find all pertinent data in the _metadata file